ClaudioESSilva/claudioessilva.github.io/content/post/2019-05-17-ups-i-have-deleted-some-data-can-you-put-it-back-dbatools-for-the-rescue.md

 But dbatools got you covered and the warning gives you one hint: use `-AutoCreateTable` which will, per its description,

-<blockquote>Creates the destination table if it does not already exist, based off of the "Export..." script of the source table.</blockquote>
+<blockquote>Creates the destination table if it does not already exist, based off of the "Export..." script of the source table.

 That is nice!